farmbotgianpaolo/lambda-bitbucket-claudia-api/README.md

 # lambda-bitbucket-claudia-api
-A small API example made on Node.JS and Express, setup for being deployed on a pre-existing Lambda Function working on a AWS API Gateway, using Claudia.JS
+A small API example made on __Node.JS__ and __Express__, setup for being deployed on a pre-existing __Lambda__ Function working on a AWS __API Gateway__, using __Claudia.JS__

 ## INTRO
-I made this example API because all the other examples I found on the web were not complete or not working.
+I created this example API because all the other examples I could find on the web were not complete or not working.
-I needed a solution for updating an existing Lambda API maintained on a Bitbucket repository, working on Node.JS and Express.
+I needed a solution for updating an __existing__ Lambda API maintained on a __Bitbucket__ repository, working on Node.JS and Express.

 ## FEATURES
 This Node.JS application has the following features:
-- It's a JSON REST API made on Express
+- It's a simple JSON REST API made on Express, with __2 routes__
-- It works in local (on port 3030) and in Lambda as well, so it can be tested easily
+- It works both in local or on a traditional machine (on port 3030) and in Lambda as well
-- It uses Routes and Controllers
+- It has a simple Controller addressed by the router
-- It uses Claudia.JS for updating it on a pre existing Lambda Function (so to demonstrate how it is possible to apply Claudia to a pre-existing work without the need to create a new Lambda function)
+- It uses __Claudia.JS__ for deploying it on a pre existing Lambda Function (so to demonstrate how it is possible to apply Claudia to a pre-existing work without the need to create a new Lambda function)
 - It uses Bitbucket as main repository (also if I published it here on Github for making it available to the public)
 - It has a preconfigured (and working!)
-Bitbucket Pipeline that uses Claudia directly from Bitbucket pipelines.
+Bitbucket Pipeline that makes Claudia able to be launched directly from Bitbucket pipelines.
-- It also provides a very useful claudia.json file where you can find how to properly configure this app for your AWS Lambda with your own credentials.
+- It also provides a very useful __claudia.json__ file where you can find how to properly configure this app for your AWS Lambda with your own credentials.

 ## HOW TO RUN THE API LOCALLY
-* You need to have Node.JS pre-installed on your system
+* (_You need to have Node.JS pre-installed on your system_)
-* clone or copy the this repository, open a terminal on its folder and run:
+* Clone or copy this repository, then open a terminal on its folder and run:

 ` > npm install `